 Bean Products Handmade Hemp Shower Curtain

 Choosing organic cotton protects eco-systems and farmers by eliminating the use of said chemicals, while using far less water and aiding in the building of biologically sustainable agriculture.
-Wearing organic cotton clothing - or sitting on an organic cotton bean bag chair - is much kinder to your body.
-Chemicals trapped in the threads of conventional cotton clothing can cause skin rashes and irritation, and even sickness.

 We hope that our dedication to sourcing ecologically friendly and sustainable materials inspires our competitors and our customers to do the same, and in doing so move us all towards taking better care of our planet, and of ourselves.